There's massive competition in the eCommerce space.

 Blending AI with Machine Learning (ML) would mean meeting customers' expectations of quicker, more precise, and personalized resolutions to queries.

-ML adapts to growing customer questions and can mimic human interactions by leveraging predictive analytics, behavioral patterns, smart routing, etc.
+ML adapts to evolving customer questions and can mimic human interactions by leveraging predictive analytics, behavioral patterns, and smart routing.

-While you are wondering how it is done, convolutional neural networks are used by experts to train the AI models on filtered data.
+While you are wondering how it is done, experts use convolutional neural networks to train the AI models on filtered data.

-Moreover, you can also leverage ML to identify and contact prospective customers before they contact you to improve post-sales and the overall customer experience.
+Moreover, you can leverage ML to identify and contact prospective customers before they reach out to you, improving post-sales support and the overall customer experience.

 Over To You

-Your retail ecommerce customer support team should review their operations and plan better ways to stay more efficient with customer service in 2022.
+Your retail ecommerce customer support team should review its operations and plan better ways to stay more efficient with customer service in 2022.

-The necessity of customer service in ecommerce has never been more crucial for brands to succeed at a larger scale and craft their identity.
+The necessity of customer service in ecommerce has never been more crucial for brands to succeed on a larger scale and craft their identity.

 Customer service trends for eCommerce companies in 2022 and beyond are bound to be heavily influenced by personalization, omnichannel support, real-time support via AI & ML, and self-service.